 Creates a persistent request for a ready send

-int MPI_Rsend_init(const void *buf, int count, MPI_Datatype datatype, int dest, int tag,
+int MPI_Rsend_init_c(const void *buf, MPI_Count count, MPI_Datatype datatype, int dest, int tag,

 MPI_Comm comm, MPI_Request *request)